benhur07b/benhur07b.github.io/_posts/2018-10-12-connecting-qgis-to-remote-services.md

 Now let's try to add a Flood Hazard Map from the LiPAD FMC GeoNode.

-### Get a 100-year Flood Hazard Map for the City of Legazpi
+### Get a 100-year flood hazard map for the City of Legazpi
 Once we are connected to the LiPAD FMC GeoNode, we should be able to load the Flood Hazard Maps by Phil-LiDAR 1.
 Let's select the 100-year Flood Hazard Map for the City of Legazpi

 >